 State of The Market – August 2020

-Our Dealer Partners are busy, we are fielding an increasing amount of new enquiries and both the traditional auction houses and the new online platforms are flying – Collecting Cars has recently announced that it has transacted £20m of sales since launch and The Market has sold £3.5m worth of lots in 2020 at a sale rate of 90%.
+Our classic and specialist car Dealer Partners are busy, we are fielding an increasing amount of new enquiries and both the traditional auction houses and the new online platforms are flying – Collecting Cars has recently announced that it has transacted £20m of sales since launch and The Market has sold £3.5m worth of lots in 2020 at a sale rate of 90%.

-We think they could be a few reasons; there is some pent up demand after a few months not being able to fully access the market which is now playing out, buyers acting on that desire to obtain an individual halo car to complete a collection, or those just buying something to enjoy the rest of summer in now that lockdown has eased.
-We also know of one buyer who was in the process of moving house only to find out that he is now going to be £15,000 better off in light of the stamp duty holiday which he is using to part fund a new weekend car, and he can’t be the only one.
+We think they could be a few reasons; there is some pent up demand after a few months not being able to fully access the market which is now playing out, buyers acting on that desire to obtain an individual halo car to complete a car collection, or those just buying something to enjoy the rest of summer in now that lockdown has eased.
+We also know of one classic car buyer who was in the process of moving house only to find out that he is now going to be £15,000 better off in light of the stamp duty holiday which he is using to part finance a classic car, and he can’t be the only one.

 In terms of trends we believe that we are continuing to see millennials make their mark as 90s cars command strong prices; at the Silverstone Auction we saw a Subaru Impreza 22B sell for £130,500 and a Mercedes-Benz Evo II DTM homologation achieve £180,000 – over 2.5 times the price that the following lot, a Ferrari 308 GTS QV.
 The discussion in the office as to whether one would rather own a 90s DTM legend, or two and a half Magnum P.I.
 Ferraris marked out the difference in buying preferences between Generation X and millennials.